rachaelkalicun/evercooked_blog/source/blog/buttermilk-marinated-roast-chicken.html.md

 ## How to Make Buttermilk Brined Roast Chicken

 ### **1. Salt and Marinate**
 Rub salt all over the chicken and let it sit for 30 minutes.
 If using garlic, lightly smash the cloves.
 Stir the salt into the buttermilk until dissolved.
 Then add the garlic.
-Pour the buttermilk mixture over the chicken in a sealed bag or container (I use a vacuum-sealed bag).
+Pour the buttermilk mixture over the chicken in a sealed bag or container (I used a vacuum-sealed bag).
 Refrigerate for 12 to 24 hours, rotating the chicken occasionally if you remember.

 ![Whole chicken marinating in salted buttermilk and garlic in a vacuum-sealed bag](/images/uk-mothers-day-2025/marinating-buttermilk-roast-chicken.jpg)

 ### **2. Prepare to Roast**
 Remove the chicken from the refrigerator about an hour before cooking.
 Preheat the oven to 425°F. Shake off any excess marinade.
 If using garlic, you can stuff the cloves into the cavity.
-Tie the legs with butcher’s twine if you’d like, though it’s not essential.
+Tie the legs with butcher’s twine if you’d like although it’s not essential.

 ![Raw buttermilk-marinated chicken in a cast iron skillet](/images/uk-mothers-day-2025/raw-buttermilk-roast-chicken.jpg)